jdacocos/MRUHacks2023/README.md

 ## Files

 An .html file has been provided as the main link to the website and a .css file has also been included that supports some functions of the .html file.
 A resources folder contains some of the resources used to create this website, this includes the logo designs and the resources (and some citations) for this project.
+This README.md file debriefs and explains some of the general functions of the website.

 ## Features